jcundill/streeto/README.md

 ### Course Improving
 This is the core rationale for this project.
 Trying to automate finding a set of locations on a streetmap that would make for a reasonable urban orienteering challenge.

-Osmosys uses a Genetic Algorithm approach to improving the control locations and makes use of the Jenetics project to implement this functionality, see https://jenetics.io/ for details.
+StreetO uses a Genetic Algorithm approach to improving the control locations and makes use of the Jenetics project to implement this functionality, see https://jenetics.io/ for details.

 We construct a population of candidate courses, then try to improve the population.